alpinebuster/as-docs/content/docs/utility.md

 Returns a short random unique identifier using the given `length` and the characters [a-zA-Z0-9].

 #### autoStringify( object: Object )
-Compiles the `object` to a JSON string using the Blockbench custom JSON compiler under consideration of the minified output setting.
+Compiles the `object` to a JSON string using the AS custom JSON compiler under consideration of the minified output setting.

 #### pathToName( path: String[, extension: String] )
 Turns the file path `path` into the corresponding file name, including file extension of extension is set to true.